 The Death of the Authors

 The Death of the Authors is a series of generative narratives based on work by authors in the public domain.
-The project was initiated by Constant members Femke Snelting and An Mertens in 2013, when they started remixing works of authors who had just entered the public domain.
+The project was initiated by Constant in 2013, when they started remixing works of authors who had just entered the public domain.

-This series will be continued each year, when Constant celebrates Public Domain Day in collaboration with CRIDS and The Royal Library of Belgium.
-By creating a new derivative work every year, Constant hopes to inspire you to make public works electronically available and rediscover them.
+This series was continued each year, until 2019, when Constant celebrated Public Domain Day in collaboration with CRIDS and The Royal Library of Belgium.
+By creating a new derivative work every year, Constant hoped to inspire people to make public works electronically available and rediscover them.

 Public Domain Day